Scale-Equivariant Imaging: Self-Supervised Learning for Image Super-Resolution and Deblurring: Introduction

 There is a wide range of approaches for solving the inverse problem, i.e., recovering $z$ from $y$.
 Classical methods rely on hand-crafted priors, e.g., a total variation, together with optimization algorithms to obtain a reconstruction that agrees with the observed measurements and the chosen prior~\cite{chambolle2016introduction},~\cite{dabov2007image}.
 These model-based approaches often obtain suboptimal results due to a mismatch between the true image distribution and the hand-crafted priors.
 An alternative approach leverages a dataset of reference images and associated measurements in order to train a reconstruction model~\cite{ongie2020deep}.
 While this approach generally obtains state-of-the-art performance, it is often hard to apply it to problems where ground truth images are expensive or even impossible to obtain.

 In recent years, self-supervised methods have highlighted the possibility of learning from measurement data alone, thus bypassing the need for ground truth references.
 These methods focus either on taking care of noisy data and/or a rank-deficient operator.
 Noise can be handled through the use of Stein's unbiased risk estimator if the noise distribution is known~\cite{metzler_unsupervised_2020}, or via Noise2x techniques~\cite{krull_noise2void_2019,lehtinen_noise2noise_2018,batson_noise2self_2019} which require milder assumptions on the noise distribution such as independence across pixels~\cite{batson_noise2self_2019}.
 Rank-deficient operators can be handled using measurement data associated with multiple measurement operators $A_1,\dots,A_G$ (each with a different nullspace)~\cite{bora2018ambientgan},~\cite{tachella_sensing_2023}, or by assuming that the image distribution is invariant to certain groups of transformations such as translations or rotations~\cite{chen_equivariant_2021,chen_robust_2022}.
+This assumption is generally valid as a shifted or rotated image is generally still a valid image.

 Self-supervised image deblurring methods have been proposed in settings where the images are blurred with multiple kernels~\cite{quan_learning_2022}, however this assumption is not verified in many applications.
-Moreover, self-supervised methods that rely on a single operator (e.g., a single blur kernel)~\cite{chen_equivariant_2021,chen_robust_2022}, have not been applied to inverse problems with a single forward operator that removes high-frequency information such as image super-resolution and image deblurring, except for methods exploiting internal/external patch recurrence~\cite{shocher_zero-shot_2018} which assume noiseless measurements, thus not being easily generalizable to other inverse problems.
+Moreover, self-supervised methods that rely on a single operator (e.g., a single blur kernel)~\cite{chen_equivariant_2021,chen_robust_2022}, have not been applied to inverse problems with a single forward operator that removes high-frequency information such as image super-resolution and image deblurring, except for methods exploiting internal/external patch recurrence~\cite{shocher_zero-shot_2018} which assume noiseless measurements, and thus do not easily generalize to other inverse problems.

-Image deblurring and super-resolution are two inverse problems particularly difficult to solve using self-supervised methods.
+Image deblurring and super-resolution are two inverse problems that are particularly difficult to solve using self-supervised methods.
 The former is severely ill-conditioned, and the latter is rank-deficient.
 This makes methods that minimize the measurement consistency error inapplicable as they cannot retrieve any information that lies within the nullspace~\cite{chen_equivariant_2021} or where the forward operator is ill-conditioned, whenever there is even the slightest amount of noise present.